 Staying hydrated is one of the simplest things you can do to keep yourself healthy and accelerate muscle recovery, but most people are still chronically dehydrated!
-If you want to maximize your ability to perform and recover, you need to make hydration a habit and fully commit to it.
+If you want to maximize your ability to perform and recover, you need to make hydration a habit and commit to keeping your body sufficiently hydrated!

-"Hydrated muscles are able to be pliable: long, soft, elastic, and primed for performance." — Tom Brady
+"Hydrated muscles are able to be pliable and primed for performance." — Tom Brady

 Performance Takes a serious hit